2009 Stanley Cup playoffs: (4) Pittsburgh Penguins vs. (5) Philadelphia Flyers

-The Pittsburgh Penguins and Philadelphia Flyers qualified for the playoffs as the fourth and fifth seeds in the Eastern Conference, respectively.
-Both finished the regular season with 99 points, but the Penguins won the tiebreaker based on total wins (45 to 44).
+The Pittsburgh Penguins and Philadelphia Flyers qualified for the playoffs by finishing the regular season tied with 99 points, but the Penguins earned the fourth seed because they won the tiebreaker on total wins (45–44) while the Flyers got the fifth seed.
 The Penguins and Flyers had previously met in the previous season's Eastern Conference Final, with the Penguins winning in five games.
 It was the Penguins first win against the Flyers, having lost against them in three previous series (1989, 1997 and 2000).

 The Penguins defeated the Flyers in six games.
 Sidney Crosby scored a power play goal early in the first period of game one, sparking the Penguins to a 4–1 win against an undisciplined Flyers team that took 12 penalties.
 In game two, Bill Guerin scored two goals including the game-winner during a five-on-three power play at 18:29 in overtime to give Pittsburgh a 3–2 victory.
 The Flyers bounced back in game three with a 6–3 victory that featured two goals by Simon Gagne.
 Pittsburgh goaltender Marc-Andre Fleury stopped 45 shots and helped kill off nine Philadelphia power plays, while Tyler Kennedy scored the game winner, to give Pittsburgh a 3–1 win in Game 4.
 Flyers goaltender Martin Biron stopped all 28 shots, and Philadelphia got scoring from unlikely sources such as Arron Asham, to give the Flyers a 3–0 victory in game five.
 Then in game six, Philadelphia jumped to a 3–0 lead in the second period and appeared to be on their way to force a game seven.
 However, a fight between Philadelphia's Daniel Carcillo and Pittsburgh's Max Talbot reenergized the Penguins, who erupted to score five unanswered goals, including two by Crosby, to win the game and the series.